-We also perform inference time optimizations to ensure that the PixelCNN-generated trajectories exactly satisfy kinematic and collision constraints.
+We also perform inference-time optimizations to ensure that the PixelCNN-generated trajectories exactly satisfy kinematic and collision constraints.
 This is achieved by using the learned posterior distribution as an initialization for a sampling-based trajectory optimizer built on top of our prior work \cite{rastgar2024priest}.
-A unique aspect of \cite{rastgar2024priest} is that it uses a combination of convex optimization and gradient-free search to search across different potential homotopies for collision avoidance.
+A unique aspect of \cite{rastgar2024priest} is that it combines convex optimization and gradient-free search to search different potential homotopies for collision avoidance.